 Contributions must be your own work and not contain material (other than justifiable quotes) from copyrighted material, unless you have proof of written permission from the copyright holder.
 See the section on copyright below for more details.

-Articles are typically between one and six pages in length.
-A typical page in the Dragon's Tale is 800 words, which makes the article length 800-4800 words.
+Articles are typically between 800-4800 words.
 Obviously, any illustrations or photographs will reduce the word count per page.

 Clips and filler art will typically either be a column wide or a page wide, and come in various heights, as needed to fill the space at the end of an article, or to provide a spacer between articles.

-Text for articles should be submitted electronically, where possible.
-Most word-processor formats can be accepted (preference for pre-2007 Word).
-If in doubt, save as Rich Text Format (RTF).
-Plain text can be taken, but be aware that accented characters don't always transfer well.
+Submit text in electronic format: if in doubt, save as Rich Text Format (RTF).
+Plain text is ok, but be aware that accented characters don’t always transfer well.

-While it is useful to have a version of the article fully formatted, with images in particular positions, please note that this formatting does not necessarily transfer well to the page format of the newsletter.
-Also, images embedded in a Word file are almost always impossible to extract in a useable format.
-Therefore, please always remember to send the article text in a plain Word file and the images as separate files in addition to the formatted version.
+While it is useful to have a version of the article fully formatted, with images in particular positions, this formatting does not necessarily transfer well to the page format of the newsletter.
+Images embedded in a Word file are almost always impossible to extract in a useable format - please send as separate attachments.

 Send to with “[DT] article title” in the Subject.

-Hard copy of artwork may be sent by post to the address given on the main Chronicler page.
+For paper copies of artwork, contact the chronicler first for a postal address.
 Do not send the original as we cannot guarantee to be able to return it.